 As I have been familiar with Windows Server 2008 R2 and it works well, I want to apply the same system on SSD.
 I want to know what I should do to.
 Should I clone Windows Server 2008 R2 to SSD or backup Windows Server and restore it to SSD or make a fresh installation?
 Which one is the easiest way?
 Can you give some advice and tell me how to clone Server 2008 R2 or…”

-The best solution: Clone Windows Server 2008 R2 to SSD
+The easiest solution: clone Windows Server 2008 R2 to SSD

-AOMEI Partition Assistant Server is a professional and reliable tool for cloning Windows Server 2008 R2 to SSD or HDD.
+AOMEI Partition Assistant Server is a powerful and reliable tool for cloning Windows Server 2008 R2 to SSD or HDD.
 It can clone the system partition and related partitions from one hard drive to another and then you can gain an exact OS copy on target disk.
-What’s more, AOMEI Partition Assistant allows you to copy partition on disk or clone hard drive to another one, which offers you more choice about cloning.
-With friendly-user interface and humanity design, this server cloning software is easy to use for everyone.
+What’s more, AOMEI Partition Assistant allows you to copy partition on disk or clone disk to another one in Windows Server 2008 R2, which offers you flexible choices about cloning.
+With friendly-user interface and humanity design, this Server cloning software is easy to use for everyone.

-Before realizing how to clone Server 2008 R2 with AOMEI Partition Server, you need to make some preparation work:
+Before realizing how to clone Server 2008 R2 with AOMEI Partition Assistant Server, you need to make preparation work: